 - What can I do to help get the best result?

-- Should I make changes in medications, diet, exercise and/or lifestyle (e.g. quit smoking) before the surgery?
+- Should I make changes in medications, diet, exercise and/or lifestyle (e.g., stop smoking or drinking alcohol) before the surgery?
 For how long?

 - Should I donate blood for myself before the surgery?